knights-analytics/hugot/README.md

 ## What

-TL;DR: AI use-cases such as embeddings, text classification, named entity recognition, fine-tuning, and more, natively running in Go!
+TL;DR: AI use-cases such as embeddings, text generation, image classification, entity recognition, fine-tuning, and more, natively running in Go!

 The goal of this library is to provide an easy, scalable, and hassle-free way to run transformer pipelines inference and training in golang applications, such as Hugging Face 🤗 transformers pipelines.
 It is built on the following principles: